bcmi/ArtoPIH-Painterly-Image-Harmonization/README.md

 > Li Niu, Junyan Cao, Yan Hong, Liqing Zhang
 >
 > Accepted by AAAI 2024

+**For painterly image harmonization, it is hard to provide pixel-wise supervision based on pairs of painterly images and photographic images.
+Nevertheless, we can provide style-level supervision based on pairs of painterly objects and photographic objects.** Our harmonization results can better maintain the intrinsic information of foreground object and have closer style to painterly objects.

 ## Artist-Object-Dataset-Arto

 Our Arto dataset contains 33,294 painterly objects in artistic images with accurate object masks.
 Each painterly object is associated with a set of similar photographic objects.